 Illinois and Penn State’s women’s soccer teams are still alive in the NCAA Women’s Soccer Tournament.
 Next up: Illini No. 4 Oklahoma State (20-1-2) on Friday at 6 p.m.
 ET while Penn State faces Marquette on Friday at 5 p.m.
 ET.
 For Illinois, find more at FightingIllini.com.
 And for Penn State, get stories and updates at GoPSUsports.com.
 Track the scores and updates with NCAA.com’s interactive bracket.

 Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
-Week 7 saw two of the Big Ten’s remaining perfect teams, Illinois and Michigan, fall from the ranks of the unbeaten.
+Week 11 saw Penn State, the Big Ten’s last undefeated team in conference play, suffer its first Big Ten defeat.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.
-See the rankings in this post and watch the well-orchestrated card stunt from Kinnick Stadium now.

 Find out more about: Power Rankings

 Find out more about: What Tom Learned